Anonymous

 Dear friend,

-Needless to explain the concept of CTC which you are well aware of.
-I am of the humble opinion that now a days, some members of the HR fraternity has an obsession with CTC which certainly makes simple issues complicated apparantly.
+Needless to explain the concept of CTC, which you are well aware of.
+I am of the humble opinion that nowadays, some members of the HR fraternity have an obsession with CTC, which certainly makes simple issues complicated apparently.

-Gross salary or wages is what is payable to the employee at the end of the wage period as determined in the contract of employment.
+Gross salary or wages are what is payable to the employee at the end of the wage period as determined in the contract of employment.

-EPF subscription is calculated on the basis of the sum total of the components of the gross salary which are payable to all employees alike including allowances other than HRA.
+EPF subscription is calculated on the basis of the sum total of the components of the gross salary that are payable to all employees alike, including allowances other than HRA.

-If I were wrong, please correct me with a convincing answer.
+If I am wrong, please correct me with a convincing answer.

 From India, Salem